Assambra/Free-MMORPG/README.md

 #### Build the Free-Server

 Open the Unity-Server project in Unity.
-Open Build Settings: (File -> Build Settings).
-The master-server can handle the following three types of builds
+Open the Build Settings: (`File -> Build Settings`).
+The master server can handle the following three types of builds:

 - Windows, Mac, Linux
 - Dedicated Server - Windows
 - Dedicated Server - Linux

-Select as Platform 'Windows, Mac, Linux' or Dedicated Server and choose under Target Platform your platform, Windows or Linux, and build the project.
+Select `Windows, Mac, Linux` or `Dedicated Server` as the Platform.
+Then, under Target Platform, choose your platform (Windows or Linux) and build the project.

-#### Setup server executables path
+#### Setup Server Executables Path

+Open the master-server project in your IDE.
+Edit the following file:
+`master-server/master-server-app-api/src/main/resources/application.properties`.

-Open the master-server project in your IDE, edit the file: `master-server/master-server-app-api/src/main/resources/application.properties` and add the path to your server executables from the previous step where you saved them.
-E.g., `D:/Game Builds/Free-Server/Free-Server.exe`.
+Add the path to your server executables from the previous step where you saved them.
+For example:
+`D:/Game Builds/Free-Server/Free-Server.exe`.

 ---